-Since our launch in January this year, we've put nearly a couple of hundred pairs of Ltd Edition Hutton Desert Boots out into the world.
+Since our launch in January this year, we've put nearly a couple of hundred pairs of limited edition Hutton Type 01 Desert Boots out into the world.

-With so many pairs walking around it's inevitable that bad weather, accidents and in the case of one of our customers, Mark, waitresses with trays of hot oily food ready to dump on your nice new Ltd Edition Desert Boots, are going to take their toll.
+With so many pairs walking around, it's inevitable that bad weather, accidents and in the case of one of our customers, Mark, waitresses with trays of hot oily food ready to dump on your nice new limited edition desert boots, are going to take their toll.